bionade24/dockerctl/README.md

 # dockerctl

-Python Script to steer docker-compose-yaml's from everywhere.
+Script to steer docker-compose-yaml's from everywhere.

-https://pypi.org/project/dockerctl/
+The python implementation is depectated and unmaintained. https://pypi.org/project/dockerctl/

 Installation:
 ==

-Installation from PyPi: `pip install dockerctl`
-Manual installation: Type `pip install .` in the project's directory

-*Be aware that you have to call python3 pip, so if you're on an distro that defaults to py2, use* `python3 -m pip`

 This program is released under the GPLv3.
 See "LICENSE" for further information.